WordsOut poems by Godfrey

 a god is dying next to you, and you

-open out your hands to ask for mercy.
+stretch a hand out to ask for mercy.
 Smile,

-who took his cross up and then followed me.
+to take his cross up and then follow me.

 was answered long ago, and you will see